Particular/docs.particular.net/samples/sqltransport/simple/sample.md

 ## Prerequisites

- 1. Ensure an instance SQL Server Express installed and accessible as `.\SQLEXPRESS`.
+ 1. Ensure an instance of SQL Server Express is installed and accessible as `.\SQLEXPRESS`.
 Create a database `SqlServerSimple`.

 ## Running the project

- 1. Start the both the Sender and Receiver projects
+ 1. Start both the Sender and Receiver projects
  1. At startup Sender will send a message to Receiver.
  1. Receiver will handle the message.